panthistle/popmesh/version 1/README.md

 To download the add-on:
 - Click on the 'addon' directory above to open it
-- Click on the 'PTDBLNPOPM.zip' file and then select 'Download raw' and save the zip to your hard drive
+- Click on 'PTDBLNPOPM.zip' and then select 'Download raw file' and save the zip to your hard drive

 To install the add-on in Blender:
 - Start Blender